melezhik/swat/README.md

     swat example/my-app 127.0.0.1

-It just find all the directories holding get.txt files and "create" routes:
+It will find all the directories holding get.txt files and "create" routes:

     GET hello/
     GET hello/world